sequelize/sequelize/README.md

 You can find the documentation and announcements of updates on the [project's website](http://www.sequelizejs.com).
 If you want to know about latest development and releases, follow me on [Twitter](http://twitter.com/sdepold).
 Also make sure to take a look at the examples in the repository.
 The website will contain them soon, as well.

+## Tests ##

+In order to run the tests, you need the expresso framework!
+When installed just run:

+    expresso -s test/**/*